sp550/electron-vite-vue/README.md

   - Change font to non-monospace.

 **Priority 4: Additional Features**
+- Auto-backup for each note (own DB with one-minute backups and history revert icon).
 - Parse additional patient content (issues and plan).
 - Quick add feature (inspired by bloodproducts generator).